Last Updated on Thursday, 14 November 2024, 20:45 by Writer

 In an early Tuesday morning meeting at State House, Dr Ali called out a number of government officials and contractors for four-month old delays in several construction projects.
 He scolded them publicly, as the meeting was streamed live on Facebook, for poor oversight and supervision of the contracts for which they were responsible.
 He also threatened contractors with cancelling their contracts and invoking liquidated damages if they did not complete the projects on time and no valid reason was given.

-But Leader of the People’s National Congress Reform (PNCR), Aubrey Norton accused the President of behaving like a “juvenile” because the administration was now panicking because incompetence has led to delayed and poorly executed multi-million dollar projects.
+But Leader of the People’s National Congress Reform (PNCR), Aubrey Norton accused the President of behaving like a “juvenile” and that the administration was now panicking because incompetence has led to delayed and poorly executed multi-million dollar projects.

 “Guyanese were able to witness the President and the PPP government in their true colours: incompetent, disorganised and disordered, and arrogantly disrespectful.
 The public saw firsthand the level of chaos that has become endemic within the entire PPP administration.
 The entire public procurement system is in a planning and execution crisis.
 Hundreds of billions of dollars of the people’s money are at stake,” Mr Norton said.